mathwaxid/yeaamabot/README.md

 4. Create file 'settings.py'
 5. Write this in settings file:
 '''
-BOT_API_KEY = "API-key witch you get from BotFather" USER_EMOJI = ["each emoji is element of this list"]
+BOT_API_KEY = "API-key witch you get from BotFather"/n
+USER_EMOJI = ["each emoji is element of this list"]
 '''
 Full list of emoji-aliases: https://www.webfx.com/tools/emoji-cheat-sheet/